Will weighed the three options.

 We aren't claiming them, Will thought, his heart hammering against his bruised ribs.
 We're just not letting them die.

-Maddie didn't ask for a speech.
-She just nodded, her jaw set tight.
-Don looked terrified, his hands shaking slightly, but he didn't step back.
+Maddie nodded, her jaw set tight.
+Don looked terrified, his hands shaking slightly, but he held his ground.

 "The lieutenant took two men north," Will whispered.
 "Two guards left.
 We take them simultaneously.
 Maddie, I need you to draw one away.
 Don, you're the backup."